 When you're running any type of healthcare practice, hiring the best individuals is crucial to keeping your business operating as effectively and efficiently as possible.

-As an employer or interviewer, you want the best of the best; but to get the best, you need to ask the right questions.
+It all starts with asking the right healthcare interview questions.
 When hiring any new employee, the stakes are high from a business standpoint.
-However, in the healthcare industry, the stakes are even higher — you’re dealing with people’s health.
+However, in the healthcare industry; whether dental, optometry, veterinary, or other; the stakes are even higher — you’re dealing with people’s health.

 Quality Hires in Healthcare Are More Important Than Ever